InputTags

 In most cases, we recommend using tags with the primary

-type and the muted
+theme and the gray-500

-When validating the input, inappropriate data can be highlighted in red.
+color.
 Remember to provide clear error messages in tooltips.

 Interaction